Otocinclus Catfish Care: Complete Guide (And Why Timing Your Purchase Matters)

 First, give the planted tank time to mature.
 Full stability is reached around the 1 year mark.
 Next, feed the tank heavily.
 Provide live, frozen, and freeze-dried options to other fish in the aquarium.
 Finally, ensure that you feed a high-quality diet to your oto.

 It is rare for otos to accept algae wafers or pellets, but not impossible.
 More likely, your otocinclus will appreciate a herbivorous gel food.
-This can be made at home or purchased from your local aquarium store.
+This is made at home or purchased from your local aquarium store.

 Repashy Soilent Green